 You could rent your car out when it would otherwise be sitting there decorating the kerb, using the peer-to-peer car share platform Car Next Door.

 As with ridesharing, your standard comprehensive insurance policy is unlikely to cover you for renting your car out.
-One of the major benefits of renting out your car with Car Next Door is that comprehensive insurance is part of the deal: you just pay a $60/month fee to list your car on the platform, and you'll get insurance cover plus the technology and service you need to rent your car out, safe and hassle-free.
+One of the major benefits of renting out your car with Car Next Door is that comprehensive insurance is part of the deal.
+Their insurance covers your car whenever it's with a Borrower so you don't need to take out a specialist policy.
+You also get all the technology and service you need to rent your car out, safe and hassle-free.

-If your car is damaged, either during a booking or when you’re using it yourself, you’ll be covered by Car Next Door’s fleet insurance policy.
+If your car is damaged during a booking you’ll be covered by Car Next Door’s fleet insurance policy.
 This means that you’ll never be out of pocket if someone borrowing your car is involved in an accident.
-And if you’re involved in an accident, the most you’ll have to pay is a $500 for Damage Cover Liability, which works like an excess.

 The other bonus of renting your car out with Car Next Door is that if your car does get damaged by a borrower (and you'd be surprised at how rarely that happens), Car Next Door will pick the car up, arrange for it to be repaired and drop it back to you.